Preparing for the Intel® Many Integrated Core Architecture

-The Intel® Composer XE 2013 development suite provides the Intel® C/C++ and Fortran compilers along with Intel® Performance Libraries to assist developers to build applications and libraries for use on Intel® MIC Architecture product family.
-This guide is intended as a supplement to the compiler documentation distributed with the Intel® Composer XE compiler package.
+The Intel® C++ Compiler and Intel® Fortran Compiler, along with the Intel® Performance Libraries, assist developers to build applications and libraries for use on the Intel® MIC Architecture product family.
+This guide is intended as a supplement to the compiler documentation distributed with the Intel compilers.
 This guide contains recommendations and techniques that are specific to the Intel® Xeon Phi™ coprocessor.
-This guide was created to assist the user in porting suitable applications from Intel® Xeon Architecture to the Intel® Xeon Phi™ coprocessor, and to provide in-depth tuning techniques necessary to get application performance on the the Intel® Xeon Phi™ coprocessor.
-This guide covers concepts in compiler optimization ONLY and does not cover all possible optimization topics for the Intel® MIC Architecture.
+This guide was created to assist the user in porting suitable applications from Intel® Xeon® processors to the Intel® Xeon Phi™ coprocessor, and to provide in-depth tuning techniques necessary to get application performance on the Intel® Xeon Phi™ coprocessor.
+This guide ONLY covers concepts in compiler optimization and does not cover all possible optimization topics for the Intel® MIC Architecture.
 Specifically, this guide will not cover all possible environment settings, data movement concepts and concerns, and runtime configuration or settings.

 Preliminary Information: Finding documentation and your support community and basic development environment requirements

 Application Analysis for Intel® MIC Architecture Suitability

 Memory Access and Loop Transformations (cache blocking, loop unrolling)

 Data Structure Transformations ( AoS to SoA transformations, pointer chasing )